-In characteristic two, it still makes sense to talk about tropes in $X$: we can define $T_i$ to be the image of $\calC\times\{w_i\}$ under the composition of the maps $\calC^{(2)}\rightarrow\calJ$ and $\calJ\rightarrow X$.
-Then, $T_i$ is a conic in $X$, which goes through the points $P_O$, $P_{ij}$ and $P_{ik}$ where the indices $\{i,j,k\}$ are all distinct.
-Note that this trope could also be defined in an alternative way by considering the unique plane going through $P_O$, $P_{ij}$ and $P_{ik}$ (whenever the roots of $g$ are distinct, these points are not collinear), which intersects $X$ in the conic $T_i$ with multiplicity two.
-This way, we can define a fourth trope, which we will denote by $T_{123}$, as the conic in $X$ going through the singular points $P_{12}$, $P_{13}$ and $P_{23}$.\\
+In characteristic two, it still makes sense to talk about tropes in $X$: we can define $T_i$ to be the image of $\calC\times\{w_i\}$ under the composition of the maps $\calC^{(2)}\rightarrow\Jacc$ and $\Jacc\rightarrow X$.
+Then, $T_i$ is a conic in $X$ which goes through the points $P_O$, $P_{ij}$ and $P_{ik}$ where the indices $\{i,j,k\}$ are all distinct.
+This trope could also be defined in an alternative way by considering the unique plane going through $P_O$, $P_{ij}$ and $P_{ik}$ (whenever the roots of $g$ are distinct, these points are not collinear), which intersects $X$ in the conic $T_i$ with multiplicity two.
+Similarly, one defines the fourth trope $T_{123}$ as the conic through the singular points $P_{12}$, $P_{13}$, and $P_{23}$.\\